VehvilainenPooki/csb-project1/README.md

 # csb-project1
 This is an university of Helsinki courses project: [https://cybersecuritybase.mooc.fi/](https://cybersecuritybase.mooc.fi/)

+> [!CAUTION]
+> This application contains bad and intentional vulnerable code.

 ## environment
 - python 3.11 (probably many other versions work also)
 - django